 If, as a parent, you are concerned about your child and have not been approached by school staff then you are encouraged to speak to the class teacher in the first instance.
 In the unlikely event that you do not get a satisfactory response then you are welcome to ask to see either the Head Teacher or the SENCo to discuss your concerns.

-The SENCo holds regular Family Drop Ins in the Family Room on Monday-Wednesday at 8:45-9:30, where you can pop in for a chat and raise any concerns.
+The SENCo and Family Support Worker hold regular Family Drop Ins in the Family Room on a Monday, Wednesday and Friday morning at 8:45-9:15, where you can pop in for a chat and raise any concerns.

 You can also contact DIASS (Devon Info Advice & Support for SEND) - formally known as Parent Partnership at http://www.devonias.org.uk.

 At Fremington Primary school we have disabled access to almost all classrooms within the school.
-We also have disabled changing and toilet facilities within the main school building.
+We also have disabled changing and three disabled toilet facilities .
 The safety of all pupils is a priority of ours at all times and we have good security to ensure all children are kept safe within the grounds.
 There is a Disabled Parking space availible in the main carpark and a ramp up to the school entrance.
 We endeavor to meet the needs of everyone and always welcome suggestions for improvements where possible.
 The school works alongside outside agencies where required to make the necessary adjustments to ensure children can access the school day alongside their peers.

 At Fremington School we believe there is no-one who understands your child's needs as well as you and therefore we actively encourage you to discuss your child's needs with us regularly: you do not have to wait for the next Parents' Evening!